 Other causes of de Quervain tenosynovitis include:

 - Direct injury to the wrist or tendon, which may cause scar tissue that restricts movement of the tendons

 - Fluid retention, such as from changes in hormones during pregnancy

 - Age.
 People between the ages of 30 and 50 have a higher risk of developing de Quervain tenosynovitis than do people in other age groups, including children.

 - Sex.
 The condition is more common in women.

 - Being pregnant.
 The condition may be associated with pregnancy.

 - Baby care.
-Lifting your child repeatedly involves using your thumbs as leverage and may also be associated with the condition.
+Lifting a child repeatedly involves using the thumbs as leverage and may be associated with the condition.

 - Jobs or hobbies that involve repetitive hand and wrist motions.
-These may contribute to de Quervain's tenosynovitis.
+These may contribute to de Quervain tenosynovitis.